Terms of Use

 18. Contact

-Questions regarding these Terms may be directed to In Good Company through the contact channel made available in the Service or on the applicable In Good Company website.
+Questions regarding these Terms may be directed to In Good Company by email at notary.inbox@secure.beingoodmail.company or through the contact channel made available in the Service or on the applicable In Good Company website.